Cray-HPE/cms-meta-tools/README.md

 Add charts to their own directory in the charts subdirectory and maintain their version with SemVer.

+Create a branch from the default (master) branch and submit a PR.
+When the PR is merged and the base chart is ready to be released for use, merge the default branch to `release/stable`.

 ## Versioning

 Charts are versioned in their `Chart.yaml` file.
 Released charts for public consumption to should